-Some patients who have experienced a hypersensitivity reaction to sulfasalazine may have a similar reaction to CANASA tablets or to other compounds that contain or are converted to mesalamine.
+Hypersensitivity reactions have been reported in patients taking sulfasalazine.
+Some patients may have a similar reaction to CANASA or to other compounds that contain or are converted to mesalamine.

 There have been reports of hepatic failure in patients with pre-existing liver disease who have been administered other products containing mesalamine.
-Caution should be exercised when administering CANASA to patients with liver disease.
+Evaluate the risks and benefits of using CANASA in patients with known liver impairment.

 Patient Counseling Information

-Mesalamine caused no increase in the incidence of neoplastic lesions over controls in a two-year study of Wistar rats fed up to 320 mg/kg/day of mesalamine admixed with diet (about 1.7 times the recommended human intra-rectal dose, based on body surface area).
+Mesalamine caused no increase in the incidence of neoplastic lesions over controls in a two-year study of Wistar rats fed up to 320 mg/kg/day of mesalamine admixed with diet (about 1.7 times the recommended human intra-rectal dose of CANASA, based on body surface area).

-No effects on fertility or reproductive performance of the male and female rats were observed at oral mesalamine doses up to 320 mg/kg/day (about 1.7 times the recommended human intra-rectal dose, based on body surface area).
+No effects on fertility or reproductive performance of the male and female rats were observed at oral mesalamine doses up to 320 mg/kg/day (about 1.7 times the recommended human intra-rectal dose of CANASA, based on body surface area).

 Use In Specific Populations

-Reproduction studies have been performed in rats at oral doses up to 320 mg/kg/day (about 1.7 times the recommended human intra-rectal dose, based on body surface area) and in rabbits at oral doses up to 495 mg/kg/day (about 5.4 times the recommended human intrarectal dose, based on body surface area) and have revealed no evidence of impaired fertility or harm to the fetus due to mesalamine.
-There are, however, no adequate and well controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, this drug should be used in pregnancy only if clearly needed.
+Reproduction studies have been performed in rats at oral doses up to 320 mg/kg/day (about 1.7 times the recommended human intra-rectal dose of CANASA, based on body surface area) and in rabbits at oral doses up to 495 mg/kg/day (about 5.4 times the recommended human intra-rectal dose of CANASA, based on body surface area) following administration during the period of organogenesis, and have revealed no evidence of impaired fertility or harm to the fetus due to mesalamine.

 Additional Canasa Information